thoriso-watson/SnakeProject/labs/0-blink/PRELAB.md

 For this lab, you can just write the answers to these questions in a text file.

-The Thursday lab is broken down into five parts:
+Lab is broken down into five parts:
   1. You'll turn on an LED manually;
   2. Then copy a pre-compiled program to an micro-SD and boot up your pi;
   3. Then use a bootloader to ship the program to the pi directly;